Review existing SLOs, SSOs, or AUOs and determine which one or ones

 - What format will you use to share the data?
 PowerPoint?
 Handouts?
 Other?

-When will be a meaningful time for involved faculty to reflect on the results?
+When will be a meaningful time for involved faculty to reflect on

 - Department meetings?
 Retreats?